Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 Increasing send rate will help reducing the buffer size needed for clean interpolation.
 With shorter ticks, you need to wait a shorter time before saying you can process a server position.
 This could be done through education when talking about these issues.

 ## Other design
 The interpolator could have been hard coded in NetworkTransform without actually being a separate class.
 This could have made NetworkTransform more self contained, but would also have been more cumbersome to extend interpolation.
+Users could for example want to prevent interpolated transforms from going through walls instead of interpolating linearly.
+They could want to interpolate using their navmesh.
+Any sort of custom interpolation becomes easy with the current design and would hook directly in NetworkTransform, without being too hard to maintain on our side.
-With .meta file default values, you can set a ScriptableObject as a default for your class, no extra user action should be needed to use NetworkTransform with default values.
+With .meta file default values, you can set a ScriptableObject as a default for your class, no extra user action should be needed to use NetworkTransform with default scriptable object values.

 ## Impact of not doing this
 Buffered interpolation is simple on paper, but can be frustrating to implement, even for netcode experts.
 It's a recurring technique to allow resisting to bad network conditions like you can find on mobile platforms.